 The Parish Council comprises 11 members.
-All Councillors are volunteers and receive no remuneration for their tenure.
-Parish Council meetings are usually held on the first Tuesday of each month, at the Village Hall, in order to discuss issues affecting the parish and its residents (except August).
+All Councillors are volunteers and receive no remuneration.
+Parish Council meetings are usually held on the first Tuesday of each month, at the Village Hall, in order to discuss issues affecting the parish and its residents.

-A Public Forum session is always included to allow questions, comments and contributions from the general public.
+A Public Forum session is included at every meeting to allow questions and comments from the public.
 Please note that any correspondence received by the Clerk, unless stipulated private and confidential, may be disseminated to all serving Parish Councillors and the contents, including the author's name, may be discussed openly in a public meeting if there are legitimate grounds under the Data Protection Act 2018.

 An Annual Parish Meeting is held in May, to which all residents are welcome to attend to hear reports from the Council.